liberland/docs/blockchain/for-companies/how-to-run-liberland-company.md

 For these reasons, under Liberland law, it is not yet allowed to sell stock assets to non Liberlanders, to avoid potential problems.

-TODO interface for asset creation

-An example of a shareholder contract can be found here

 TODO shareholder contract
-// TODO they need to be KYCd

-TODO interface